testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-autonomously-part2.md

            24s 168ms         ⟥    Exception: AssertionError: Mario failed to: stopped falling because landed on support or stomped an enemy
 ```

-Such failures indicate that either our model or the game has a bug because the expected behavior does not match.
+The model caught something.
+But here's the catch: this failure could mean the game has a bug, or it could mean our model is wrong.
+We need to figure out which one.

 ## Bidirectional testing

-When the model's assertion fails, like in the example above, we face a fundamental question: *Is the game wrong, or is the model wrong?*
+When the model's assertion fails, we face a fundamental question: *Is the game wrong, or is the model wrong?*

 This is where bidirectional testing comes in.
 Unlike traditional testing where only the system is validated, for any non-trivial properties or transition relations, both the model and the game test each other simultaneously:

-- **The model tests the game**: Every frame, the model validates that the game's behavior satisfies the specified properties.
+- **The model tests the game**: Every frame, the model enforces that the game's behavior satisfies the specified properties.
 If Mario moves right, there must be a cause (velocity or key press).
 If Mario falls, he must lack ground support.
 These are the model's expectations.

 - **The game tests the model**: The game acts as the ground truth—it's what actually runs and what players experience.
 When the model's expectations fail, it reveals that the model's understanding might be incomplete or incorrect.